Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 An host file (see ``net_adm:host_file``) can be used as well, to specify candidate nodes::

-  > cat  ~/.hosts.erlang
+  $ cat  ~/.hosts.erlang
   'aranor.esperide.com'.
   'sonata.esperide.com'.
   'rainbow.esperide.com'.

 Then ``net_adm:world(verbose)`` can be used to detect all accessible nodes.

+In the context of a distributed server, the process is slightly different:

+ - the Orge server is run with a default cookie
+ - it generates then a UUIDGEN code that it uses as new cookie, overriding the initial one
+ - when deploying to other server nodes, it triggers Erlang virtual machines directly with the new cookie

 Remote Connection to the Orge Server Erlang Shell
 *************************************************

 This is a convenient way of manipulating an Erlang shell remotely.

 See `Interconnecting Erlang Nodes <http://www.ejabberd.im/interconnect-erl-nodes>`_ for further details.

 Another maybe more interesting solution is to use SSH to log-in to the server, create a local shell and use it to communicate (locally) with the server one.
-This removes the need of having the firewall letting the ``epmd`` port opened.
+This removes the need of having the firewall letting the ``EPMD`` port opened.

 Tool Versions
 _____________

 Both Orge servers and monitoring clients should run the latest stable release of Erlang and Orge.

 More precisely, the following set of software and data should be kept up to date:

 		- the running operating system (ex: Debian, including the Linux kernel and all packages); see our ``debian-updater.sh`` script
 		- the latest custom stable build of the Erlang/OTP environment, preferably set in the system tree (ex: in ``/usr/local``), otherwise directly in the Orge user directory
 		- the latest custom stable build of the Orge server
 		- the `egeoip` module and the GeoLite database, for IP geolocation

 All Orge prerequisites, starting from Erlang, should be configured, compiled and installed specifically for the Orge needs, with relevant settings.
 See the `Actual Setting Up: Installation Guide Of An Orge Server Instance`_ section.